dss-extensions/dss_capi/src/patchset/README.md

     0008: PM: PM-specific FreePascal changes
     0009: Classic-to-PM: port many bug fixes and new features from the Classic
     0010: PM: missing FPC compatibility changes

+Since this patchset is meant mostly for review, to avoid too much work, this folder will not be updated for every single commit.
+I will try to update it every month.

+Note that the main single-file patch in the parent is kept updated.